Duncan Edwards: Death

 Returning home from Belgrade on 6 February 1958, the aeroplane carrying Edwards and his teammates crashed on takeoff after a refuelling stop in Munich, Germany.
 Seven players and 14 other passengers died at the scene, and Edwards was taken to the Rechts der Isar Hospital suffering from many serious injuries including multiple leg fractures, fractured ribs and severely damaged kidneys.
 The doctors treating him were confident that he could recover, but were doubtful that he would ever be able to play football again.

 Edwards regained consciousness soon after reaching the hospital.
 Over the next two weeks, his condition fluctuated.
 Doctors had an artificial kidney rushed to the hospital for him, but the artificial organ reduced his blood's ability to clot and he began to bleed internally.
 Despite this, the day after the crash he asked assistant manager Jimmy Murphy, "What time is the kick off against Wolves, Jimmy?
 I mustn't miss that match."
 By 14 February, his condition was reported to have "dramatically improved".
 By 19 February, his condition had deteriorated again, and it was reported that he was "sinking rapidly", with use of the artificial kidney machine developing into a "vicious circle, gradually sapping his strength".

-Doctors had said several days earlier that they were “amazed" at his fight for life, and the next day a "very slight improvement" in his condition was reported, but he died at 2:15 a.m. on 21 February 1958, shortly after nurses noticed that his circulation was failing.
-Injections temporarily saw his condition briefly improve, but his strength then ebbed away and medical staff were unable to save him.
+Doctors had said several days earlier that they were "amazed" at his fight for life, and the next day a "very slight improvement" in his condition was reported.
+Nurses noticed that his circulation was failing, and injections briefly improved this, but his strength ebbed away and medical staff were unable to save him.
+He died at 2:15 a.m. on 21 February 1958.
 Hours before his death, by coincidence, a new issue of Charles Buchan's Football Monthly was published in the United Kingdom, with a photograph of a smiling Edwards on the cover.

 Edwards was buried at Dudley Cemetery five days later, alongside his sister Carol Anne.
 More than 5,000 people lined the streets of Dudley for his funeral.
 His tombstone reads: "A day of memory, Sad to recall, Without farewell, He left us all" and his grave is regularly visited by fans.